 What is Covered?

 The first two exams included in the CDA are made up of 100 questions and broken into four main sections or domains.
 You are given 75 minutes to complete each exam.
 The third and last component exam has 120 questions and is given 90 minutes to complete.
-It has 6 domains.
+It also has 4 domains.

 Below is a brief description of each of these and the domains they include as well as the amount of weight given to each domain.